hashicorp/terraform-provider-google/website/docs/r/google_service_account_key.html.markdown

 * `public_key` - The public key, base64 encoded

 * `private_key` - The private key in JSON format, base64 encoded.
 This is what you normally get as a file when creating service account keys through the CLI or web console.
-This is only populated when creating a new key, and when no `pgp_key` is provided.

-* `private_key_encrypted` – The private key material, base 64 encoded and
-encrypted with the given `pgp_key`.
-This is only populated when creating a new key and `pgp_key` is supplied

-* `private_key_fingerprint` - The MD5 public key fingerprint for the encrypted
-private key.
-This is only populated when creating a new key and `pgp_key` is supplied
+This is only populated when creating a new key.

 * `valid_after` - The key can be used after this timestamp.
 A timestamp in RFC3339 UTC "Zulu" format, accurate to nanoseconds.
 Example: "2014-10-02T15:01:23.045123456Z".